driblash/action-secrets-to-environment-variables/README.md

 ## Contributing

 Run `pnpm install`, apply desired changes.
 When you are done.
 Open a Pull Request and Request a Review.
 Before the code is pushed we will run `pnpm validate` to ensure the code is working as intended.

+## Algorithm Pipeline

+This can be seen as a pipeline of changes in the following order:

+- Read all secrets
+- Apply inclusion filter
+- Apply exclusion filter
+- For all Keys repeat
+  - Clone original Secret key
+  - Remove prefix from cloned key if present
+  - Remove suffix from cloned key if present
+  - Add prefix to cloned key
+  - Add suffix to cloned key
+  - Convert case if applicable
+  - Set Key unless key already exist and override is false
+  - Export cloned key as an environment variable with its associated value